surprisehighway/craft-taxcloud/README.md

 > **NOTE** TaxCloud sets the sales tax per line item, so you may want to disable the display of that in your cart templates.
 The total tax is calculated automatically by Commerce.

+### A note about address verification

+The TaxCloud service depends on a valid address to calculate sales Tax.
+If you are not doing address validation in some other way, you may enable address verification in the plugin by setting the config option `"verifyAddress" => true`.

+If address verification is enabled, the plugin will attempt to verify the address using the [TaxCloud API](https://dev.taxcloud.com/taxcloud/guides/2%20Verify%20an%20Address), and if TaxCloud returns a verified address the subsequent tax lookup will use the verified address.
+The verified address for example will contain the zip+4 even if the user did not enter it, making tax calculation more accurate. **If a verifed address is not matched the tax lookup will still be submitted** per TaxCloud's guidelines.

 ## TaxCloud Roadmap

 Some things to do, and ideas for potential features: